moonglum/dotfiles/README.md

 These are my dotfiles.
 Maybe they will inspire you, maybe they won't.
 They contain my configurations of Vim, tmux and ZSH (and also: ack, ruby gems and rvm).

-It can be installed via `rake install` and removed via `rake uninstall`.
+First you need to install `rake` and `exogenesis` via Ruby Gems.
+Then it can be installed via `rake install`, updated with `rake update` and removed via `rake uninstall`.
 Use the latter with caution ;)

 ## ZSH